rodoulak/desalsim/README.md

  ```
 3. Choose the simulation model for the desired technology (e.g., electrodialysis, reverse osmosis, thermal desalination) and run the corresponding script.

+## Key features
+- Simulation models for various desalination and brine treatment technologies
+- Analysis of salt concentration profiles, ion fluxes, energy consumption, and chemical usage
+- Integration of different technologies to optimize process efficiency and resource utilization
+- Economic models for technologies and integrated systems
+- Output visualization and data export for further analysis

 ## Usage
 Each simulation model serves as a standalone tool for analyzing the performance of a specific desalination or brine treatment technology.
 Before running the simulation, ensure that you have provided the necessary input parameters, such as feed flow rates, salinity levels, membrane properties, heat sources, and operating conditions.